Patrick941/Board-Game/notes.md

 Defeating House allows raising of New Warden with total loyalty.
 Calling of Banners Possible
-Have loyalty to throne, declare new kingdom, alliances, war decleration Valerian Steel perhaps requires dragonfire?
+Have loyalty to throne, declare new kingdom, alliances, war decleration Valerian Steel requires dragonfire
+Types of dragons with statistic types
+Research/Magic Tracks?
+Trade Lines